Ian-Wilhite/Ian-Wilhite.github.io/_pages/about.md

 ---

 ## About Me
 Welcome!
-I am a junior at Texas A&M University studying mechanical engineering with a deep passion for robotics, multi-agent systems, and their applications in real-world problem-solving.
-My academic and professional journey has been shaped by a drive to innovate in the fields of swarm intelligence, autonomous systems, and disaster response technology.
+I am a junior at Texas A&M University studying Robotics and Controls Engineering with a deep passion for multi-agent  robotic systems, and their development.

 ### Research Interests
 🔬 My research focuses on advancing the capabilities of multi-agent systems, particularly in robotics.
 I'm passionate about the development of swarm robotics for applications such as wildfire monitoring, disaster response, and exploration.
 These systems require intricate coordination and control algorithms to solve complex, real-time problems in dynamic environments.